kristijorgji/db-to-php/README.md

 The name for the entity is UsersDemoEntity, but that can be customized and set in the config section 'entities'['tableToEntityClassName']
 ### Generate Factories

-Highlights:
-1. Detect database field type and generate specific data
+Features:

-* Detect enums and generate only those values
+* Detect enums and generate only the allowed values
 * Detect if the integers are signed or not and their ranges
 * Detect the precision of the float/double/decimals and generate values up to that max precision
 * Detect json fields and generates valid json
 * Detects date, year and generates proper values
-* Detects if the field can be left null
+* Detects if the field is nullable

 (See example execution for demonstration)

-#### Instructions
+#### Generate Factories Instructions

 The config section for the factories is similar and self explanatory like the one for the entities: